MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 Facility Created
 -------------------------------------------------
-On clicking the ``Submit Button`` after adding the services, the user is redirected to a screen where he/she can review the information entered.
+On clicking the ``Submit`` button after adding the services, the user is redirected to a screen where they can review the information entered.
-It is at this screen that the user can also print the **cover report.**
+It is at this screen that the user can also print the facility's **cover report.**

 .. figure:: /_images/schrio/02_f_facility_created.png
     :scale: 100%
     :alt: Facility Created Successfully

 Updating a Facilty's Details
 ++++++++++++++++++++++++++++++++++++++